Classical mechanics as the high-entropy limit of quantum mechanics: Conclusion

 \section{Conclusion}

 We have seen that classical mechanics can be recovered as the high-entropy limit of quantum mechanics.
-That is, states of higher and higher entropy are better and better approximated by classical distributions over phase space.
+That is, states of higher and higher entropy are better and better approximated by classical distributions over phase space and, if the entropy increase is done uniformly, unitary evolution can be approximated with classical Hamiltonian evolution.
 This approach to the classical limit is independent of mechanism and interpretation, as it does not matter how the entropy is increased or what one believes quantum states to represent: as long as the description is in terms of mixed states of sufficiently high entropy, classical mechanics applies.
-The approach fits naturally with experimental considerations and other approaches, such as decoherence, and recovers the established mathematical recipe, which is the group contraction for $\hbar \to 0$.
-Physically, this can be understood as taking the entropy of pure states to minus infinity, which is equivalent to saying that the relative entropy of mixed states goes to plus infinity.
+The approach fits naturally with experimental considerations and other approaches, such as decoherence, leading to an interpretation that is thermodynamically meaningful, representation-independent, and stable under coarse-graining.
+It also recovers the established mathematical recipe, which is the group contraction for $\hbar \to 0$.\footnote{As pointed out by a reviewer, the $\hbar \to 0$ limit can be problematic for chaotic or non-analytic systems.
+Therefore there may be an additional concrete advantage to our approach over the standard one.} Physically, this can be understood as taking the entropy of pure states to minus infinity, which is equivalent to saying that the relative entropy of mixed states goes to plus infinity.
 That is, in the same way that $c \to \infty$ should be understood as $v \ll c$, $\hbar \to 0$ should be understood as $S \gg 0$, as physically we cannot take limits of physical constants.
 This gives a reasonable and precise account of the classical limit: in the same way that non-relativistic mechanics applies to low speed, classical mechanics applies to high entropy.

 The limit also gives us additional insights.
-As we saw, classical states for which $\Delta x \Delta p < \frac{\hbar}{e}$ are states with negative entropy, which imply a breakdown of thermodynamics.
+As we saw, classical states for which $\sigma_x \sigma_p < \frac{\hbar}{e}$ are states with negative entropy, which imply a breakdown of thermodynamics.
 It is no wonder, then, electrons cannot fall on the nucleus or that classical mechanics gives us the wrong spectra for black-body radiation.
 Classical mechanics fails at low entropy.
-The use of the correspondence principle as guidance for the development of quantum mechanics, then, can be understood as requiring that the new quantized theory reproduces classical mechanics at high entropy.
+The use of the correspondence principle as guidance for the development of quantum mechanics, then, can be understood as requiring that the new quantized theory reproduce classical mechanics at high entropy.

 In this light, we wonder whether it can be proven that quantum mechanics is the only way to fix the low-entropy range of classical mechanics.
 That is, is quantum mechanics the only theory that can recover classical mechanics at high entropy?
 To us, this is a question whose answer would be interesting regardless of the outcome.